 The Building Capacity in Long-term Care project is a national initiative to address the acute labour shortages in the long-term care sector exacerbated by the COVID-19 pandemic.

 As part of the project, CICan is collaborating with colleges and institutes from across the country to develop and implement the Supportive Care Assistant Program, a fully subsidized micro-certificate to attract and rapidly train new long-term care workers.

-The free micro-certificate program includes six weeks of online training followed by a four-month paid work placement in a long-term care setting.
+The free micro-certificate program includes six weeks of online training followed by a paid work placement in a long-term care setting.